Houghton Chapel and Multifaith Center

 In 1896, a gift of $100,000 was made for a new chapel, donated by Miss Elizabeth G. Houghton and Mr. Clement S. Houghton, in memory of their father.
 The William S. Houghton Memorial Chapel was designed by Heins and La Farge, the architects of the Cathedral of St. John the Divine in New York, and dedicated on June 1, 1899.

-Since its dedication on June 1 1899, the historic Houghton Chapel has served as a center of community life at Wellesley College.
+Since its dedication in 1899, the historic Houghton Chapel has served as a center of community life at Wellesley College.
 The Chapel has also provided a critical venue for College ceremonies and traditions, for concerts, lectures, and other performances.
 For nearly the entire history of Wellesley College, Houghton Chapel has afforded the community a spiritual space, which supports and complements the pursuit of intellectual excellence and personal growth.
 As indicated by the three keys given to each president of Wellesley College as she takes office (to the library, the dormitory, and the Chapel), the Chapel reflects the College’s commitment that the education of the whole person—intellectually, relationally, and spiritually—remains at the core of the mission of the institution.